linz/linz-data-importer/README.md

 ![](https://github.com/linz/linz-data-importer/blob/master_qgis3/images/import_example.gif)

-## Supported Versions
-Currently this plugin only supports those versions >QGIS2.8 and <QGIS2.18

-Support for QGIS3 is not far off.

 ## Changing Scope
 The initial scope of this plugin was to couple the LDS and QGIS.
 However as other New Zealand agencies also make use of the same technology their data can also be imported.

 At the time of release this plugin supports the coupling of the below open data portals with QGIS:
 * [data.linz.govt.nz](data.linz.govt.nz) (Toitū Te Whenua - Land Information New Zealand)
 * [data.mfe.govt.nz](data.mfe.govt.nz) (Manatū Mō Te Taiao - Ministry for the Environment)